VainF/Torch-Pruning/README.md

 #### Modify static attributes or forward functions

-In some implementations, model forwarding might rely on some static attributes.
+In some implementations, model forwarding might rely on static attributes.
 For example in [``convformer_s18``](https://github.com/huggingface/pytorch-image-models/blob/054c763fcaa7d241564439ae05fbe919ed85e614/timm/models/metaformer.py#L107) of timm, we have ``self.shape`` which will be changed after pruning.
 These attributes should be updated manually since it is impossible for TP to know the purpose of these attributes.

 ```python
 class Scale(nn.Module):